 Helen’s focus is on People, Environment, and Prosperity (PEP).
-Helping people look at the social, environmental, and economic consequences of their decisions has transformed the way her clients are talking and thinking.
+Helping people consider the people in their life, the environmental, and prosperity consequences of their decisions has transformed the way her clients are talking and thinking.
 Testimonials point to how calm they feel with this decision making process and having clarity about their values.
 She always has them look at the tools they are considering for their decisions within the context of that triple bottom line.

 Helen believes that the human brain (particularly the left brain) is predominately linear in its thought process, doing well with step by step activities like building a house.
 We look at parts and logical sequence and try to create order in chaos.
 “Our linear approach is sometimes referred to as silo thinking.
 There is a sense of control and static as we follow the steps to get the outcome we want, sometimes at the cost of ‘other factors’ we failed to consider,” she writes.
 These “other factors” can include our health, relationships, community, prosperity, and the environment.
 The reason that people can’t easily make decisions about themselves, other people, and the environment is because they are all very dynamic and complex.
 So, when we engage with people and the environment in linear thinking then we find ourselves reacting to unintended consequences because we are often reacting to symptoms rather than addressing the root cause.

 Helen defines Holistic Management as “Elevated Decision-Making.”
-Creating a holistic context and running a decision through the “10 Good Questions Matrix” helps people engage with that complexity, rather than trying to compartmentalize the relationships.
-By using the testing questions, people are engaging their head and heart while looking at the future, present, and the root cause and holding the larger whole of people, the environment, and prosperity.
+Creating a Life Context and creating an Action Plan so people can live their values aeveryday, then running a decision through the “10 Good Questions Matrix” helps people engage with that complexity, rather than trying to compartmentalize the relationships.
+By using the testing questions, people are engaging their head and heart while looking at the future, present, and the root cause and considering the larger whole of people, the environment, and prosperity.
 And, of course, there is the active feedback loop to keep the decision makers evolving their actions within the context of current reality.

 Helen has found that the holistic decision-making helps people to start picking up on things they now need to work on like time management, management and personal development areas.
 “They begin to acknowledge they can do something about this situation they are in,” says Helen.
-“The goalsetting is really helpful as a starting point about what they want to change and where they want to move to.
-It also helps them understand why they want to shift.
-It also really assists when couples work together because each person needs to do their individual context.
-I find there is a problem if they don’t do the goalsetting individually first because they need to reclaim themselves in their individual goal then put it back together, rather than compromise.
-They see they can work together because they have complimentary values.
-But we make sure they understand the words used by each person which is why having a facilitator is helpful.
-I’ve seen couples get closer through the process, but it can go the other way as people recognize that they are not on the same page.
-There’s certainly been some large changes, but the holistic context is definitely the glue to make these decisions.”
+“The Life Map Execise is really helpful as a starting point about what they want to change and where they want to move to.
+It also helps them understand why they want to shift, the why is added to their Life Context.

+The Life Context process also really assists when couples work together because each person needs to do their individual context.
+I find there is a problem if they don’t find and write down their values individually first because by reclaiming themselves as an individual they are being true to themselves.
+We can then merge the Values statements- discussing the meaning of words with each person in the couple.
+By understabding what our values mean to each of the people in the couple- it enbales us to come from a place of respect which is accommodating of the other person, rather than someone needing to compromise.
+They see they can work together because they have an understanding of each others values.
+I’ve seen couples get closer through the process, but occasionally it can go the other way as people recognize that they are not on the same page.
+There’s certainly been some large changes, but the holistic context is definitely the glue to make these decisions possible.”